 Fruit #6 – Strawberries

-Strawberries are a great way to satisfy your sweet cravings as a diabetic.
+Strawberries are a great way to satisfy your sweet cravings and control diabetes, too.
 A serving of those awesome little red berries contains a very small amount of carbs.
 Those carbs are also of the slow-release variety, which is preferable for diabetics trying to maintain their blood-sugar levels.

 If you’re looking to really treat yourself, consider dipping those strawberries in dark chocolate, which contains a number of nutrients that increase insulin sensitivity.